Stop Taking Osteoporosis Drugs? It’s Never Too Late

 But what if you’ve already taken these drugs at some point or want to stop taking them?
 You might be concerned about what happens when you stop them “cold turkey”.
 Will the drug stay in my bones forever?
 Did I do permanent damage?
 Will I ever be able to build bones naturally?
-Will the Save Our Bones Program work for me?
+Will the Osteoporosis Reversal Program work for me?
 To date, I’ve received thousands of emails asking me just that.

 Amazingly, there is little research on this very important subject.